 The research in the group Thermal Engineering primarily concerns thermal conversion processes for industrial applications from the disciplines thermodynamics, transport phenomena, thermo-chemistry and fluid mechanics.

-The group Applied Laser Technology aims at development and application of laser-material processing techniques.
 Research within Design Engineering concerning the theme energy, focuses on sustainable product development with renewable energy technologies.
 In particular the development of applications of photovoltaic (PV) solar energy technologies, for instance PV systems and modules, solar powered boats, concentrating PV and PV products for indoor use.

 sustainable energy and society